Crypto Impairment vs Fair Value: The Measurement-Model Shift (2026)

 - Document the model and the judgements for audit.

-Wag3s Ledger maintains cost basis, an impairment trail, and period-end fair value per asset, producing the US-GAAP ASU 2023-08 fair-value figures and the IFRS IAS 38 cost-less-impairment figures from one record — with the reconciliation for dual reporters and the sensitivity data for covenant/KPI owners.
+Wag3s Ledger maintains a cost basis, an impairment trail, and a period-end fair value per asset, producing the US-GAAP ASU 2023-08 fair-value figures and the IFRS IAS 38 cost-less-impairment figures from one record, with the reconciliation for dual reporters and the sensitivity data for covenant and KPI owners.
+The model that applies depends on your framework and facts, so Ledger produces the figures and the audit trail your auditor tests rather than making that determination for you.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading